“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 You can apply at any point in the academic year.
 However, the university has a limited amount of money and while every effort is made to ensure that it remains available throughout the year (October – June), this cannot be guaranteed.
 You are encouraged to plan and review your budget early in your academic year so that, wherever possible, you can anticipate any difficulties and apply early.
 If you are a final year student you need to ensure that we receive your application form with all relevant documents at least four weeks before the end date of your course.

-What is the earliest date I can apply to the access to learning fund?
+What is the earliest date I can apply to the Student Support Fund?

 The fund opens at the start of each academic year.
-The exact date will be confirmed each year and advertised in the Student Centre and on the Hardship webpages.
+The exact date will be confirmed each year and advertised in the Student Centre and on the Student Support Fund webpages.
 Students applying to the fund must have enrolled/re-enrolled as a student at the University of Bolton.

 How long will it take to process my application?